It's Not How You Start, It's How You Finish

-It's Not How You Start, It's How You Finish is the third full-length album by The Hours.
+It's Not How You Start, It's How You Finish is the third full-length album by the Hours.
 It was released on 5 October 2010 through Adeline Records.
 It features songs from their previous two albums, released only in Europe.

+PopMatters noted in its review of the album, "Still, given the mad dash behind many of these songs, you’ll wind up cherishing the staggering hooks and left jabs to be found on It’s Not How You Start, It’s How You Finish."